KittenLord/LocalizationLib/README.md

 category2.element
 ```

-Separator in path can also be changed from '.' to '/' if needed.
+Separator in path can be changed from '.' to '/' if needed.
 Other separators are forbidden (for now?).

-To start using the library, initialize an object of class Localizator:
+To start using the library, initialize an object of class `Localizator`:

 ```cs
 Localizator localizator = new Localizator(new LocalizatorSettings(